 Depending on how spontaneous a traveller you are, creating a travel itinerary can be a great help to planning your upcoming adventure.

-As much as I wish I could be, I am not a spontaneous traveller.
-I am often taking time off from work, have a limited time in each country/city I’m visiting and don’t want to miss out on anything significant or important from poor planning.
+As much as we wish we could be, we are not spontaneous travellers.
+We are often taking time off from work, have a limited time in each country/city we’re visiting and don’t want to miss out on anything significant or important from poor planning.

 When you’re travelling on limited time like we normally do, it really pays to create a travel itinerary before you leave so you don’t waste time trying to organize transfers and activities while you’re over there.
-Here’s a few steps to how I plan my perfect travel itinerary.
+Here’s a few steps to how we plan our perfect travel itinerary.

-In my opinion, the first thing to think about before anything else is the time of the year that you’re thinking of travelling and what the weather will be like at your destination at that time.
-If you’re like me, always looking to get away from cold and miserable weather and seeking the sunshine, you don’t want to accidentally book your trip during the winter of your destination, or even the rainy season if you’re travelling to a tropical location.
-I’m not fussed about travelling during peak travel times if it means I’m looking at beautiful sunny weather!
+The first thing to think about before anything else is the time of the year that you’re thinking of travelling and what the weather will be like at your destination at that time.
+If you’re like us, always looking to get away from cold and miserable weather and seeking the sunshine, you don’t want to accidentally book your trip during the winter of your destination, or even the rainy season if you’re travelling to a tropical location.
+We’re not fussed about travelling during peak travel times if it means we’re looking at beautiful sunny weather!

-I always start with the main flights, international or domestic.
-What day am I departing and returning to Australia?
-I will normally check out which days are the cheapest and most convenient to travel before I apply for any annual leave.
+We always start with the main flights, international or domestic.
+What day are we departing and returning to Australia?
+We will normally check out which days are the cheapest and most convenient to travel before we apply for any annual leave.

 Figure out what days are best for you, keeping in mind working weekends and public holidays into your trip in the best possible way.
 The more weekends and public holidays you can work into your time off, the less annual leave you need to take.

-I will normally organize or at least discuss my annual leave with my work and then book the main international flights first.
+We will normally organize or at least discuss annual leave with work and then book the main international flights first.
 Of course, if you’re travelling for something special, like a music festival, wedding, event, etc, always make sure that works into your plans first.

 2. Figure out where you’re going and the best way to get there

-I usually start this by grabbing a scrap piece of paper and writing down all the dates that I am away – from the first date that I leave Australia to the date.
+I usually start this by grabbing a scrap piece of paper and writing down all the dates that we are away – from the first date that we leave Australia to the date we return.

-I then work out the different destinations I am travelling to, what order of destinations makes the most geographical sense (which cities have direct flights or are driving distance with great stops along the way) and how long I want to spend in each country/city.
-Then I check out the smaller flights.
+Then we work out the different destinations we will be travelling to, what order of destinations makes the most geographical sense (which cities have direct flights or are driving distance with great stops along the way) and how long we want to spend in each country/city.
+Then check out the smaller flights.

-Using the plan I will take a look at what days I can get direct flights on, what days are the cheapest to travel and just what makes the most sense to ensure minimal time spent travelling around.
+Using the plan we’ve created, we’ll take a look at what days we can get direct flights on, what days are the cheapest to travel and just what makes the most sense to ensure minimal time spent travelling around.
 This may involve tweaking your original plan, as it may be cheaper or easier to fly a day or two either side of your original plans.
-I try to book as many direct flights as I can to minimize the time spent waiting around at airports, so if I have to change my flights to be a day earlier or later I will always take that option!
+We try to book as many direct flights as we can to minimize the time spent waiting around at airports, so if we have to change my flights to be a day earlier or later we will always take that option!